-Until now, they received multiple complaints of the website for not being accessible from cell phones, as they had an ancient content manager (CMS), and they have much tricky management of new content to its officials.
+Until now, they received multiple complaints about the website not being accessible from cell phones, as they had an ancient content manager (CMS), and they have much tricky management of new content to its officials.

 Digital product discovery

-The site should do much emphasis on the use of a unified search engine, should allow themselves to publish news and events quickly and easily keep up to date all the institutional content of the library.
+The site should emphasize using a unified search engine, allowing it to publish news and events quickly and efficiently to keep up to date with all the institutional content of the Library.

-The main groups of users of the library were: students, teachers and graduates, each group required services with different conditions and should be easily distinguished from each other.
+The Library’s primary users were students, teachers, and graduates; each group required services with different conditions and should be easily distinguished.

-For two months old site monitoring was done, in this period user tracking tools were used to obtain heat maps of mouse movement, number of clicks, scroll and record as they were navigating within the site.
+Site monitoring was done for two months; in this period, user tracking tools were used to obtain heat maps of mouse movement, number of clicks, and scroll and record as they navigated the site.

-The heat map site was analyzed to find those areas most critical view of current users and was confronted with reports of Google Analytics.
-Finally, an analysis of engine rankings of the site was made and validated with Google Search Console, which they were top searches of the site.
+The heat map site was analyzed to find those areas’ most critical view of current users and was confronted with reports from Google Analytics.
+Finally, an analysis of the engine rankings of the site was made and validated with Google Search Console, which was the site’s top search.

-This proposal seeks a way of efficient communication between the library and the university community, improving the user experience showing the different services and resources more clear and usable way to get users to navigate more efficiently and find the information they need in less time.
+This proposal seeks a way of efficient communication between the Library and the university community, improving the user experience by showing the different services and resources a more transparent and usable way to get users to navigate more efficiently and find the information they need in less time.

 Each service of the Library has information to guide the user in its usage, who is responsible for the service, contact details, and frequently asked questions.

-On the other hand, segmentation is added according to the type of user and depending on that the relevant services are filtered for each of the segments throughout each profile seeks to minimize the number of clicks required to access the service as well as having clear and concise information.
+On the other hand, segmentation is added according to the type of user.
+Depending on that, the relevant services are filtered for each of the segments throughout each profile seeks to minimize the number of clicks required to access the service and have clear and concise information.

-The portal design has influence by the design pattern Google Material Design, looking at saturated colors, solid surfaces, sans-serif fonts, original animations, and adaptive design.
+The portal design has been influenced by the design pattern Google Material Design, looking at saturated colors, solid surfaces, sans-serif fonts, original animations, and adaptive design.

 Finding a visual style

-To find the identity of each profile we create an archetype of the person for each segment in which attributes were given personality, emotions, regular expressions, and language, so color and iconography to represent them scheme was proposed.
+To find the identity of each profile, we created an archetype of the person for each segment in which attributes were given personality, emotions, regular expressions, and language, so color and iconography to represent them scheme was proposed.

 Iconography & Typography

-Several versions of the contents of the main menu were made, it was necessary for site development testing to achieve multiple users find the icons that best fit each profile and identified.
+Several versions of the contents of the main menu were made; it was necessary for site development testing to achieve multiple users finding the icons that best fit each profile and identified.

 Time to code

-We begin by creating a custom theme based underscores.me because it offers a clean code, with this, we seek to limit to 35 the maximum number of requests to the server for faster loading.
+We begin by creating custom theme-based underscores.
+Because it offers a clean code, we seek to limit 35 to the maximum number of requests to the server for faster loading.

-The main menu using this site represented a significant challenge, as was to be administrable by a non-expert user and scalable over time due to the possibility of creating or close services.
+The main menu using this site represented a significant challenge.
+It was to be administrable by a non-expert user and scalable over time due to the possibility of creating or closing services.

-A 4-way menu was registered in the backend for different sections of the site, in case the main menu was necessary to inherit and make changes to the ‘walker_nav_menu’ class as a separate structure that provides the CMS to integrate adequately needed icons, text, color, and their respective animation.
+A 4-way menu was registered in the backend for different site sections in case the main menu was necessary to inherit and make changes to the ‘walker_nav_menu’ class as a separate structure that provides the CMS to integrate adequately needed icons, text, color, and their respective animation.

 The main menu was built on a grid within a file SVG ensuring the proper deployment on mobile devices and through CSS positions loaded image content required.
-The other site menus and icons simple monotone use a font created with icomoon.
+The other site menus and icons are monotone and use a font created with icomoon.

-All the styles of the site are based on the SMACSS standard, with the help of SASS files, reusable modules and mixins were created.
+All the site styles are based on the SMACSS standard; with the help of SASS files, reusable modules and mixins were created.

-To facilitate the management of site content, a plugin that records the different types of content was created regardless of the features of the subject if a plan to use another.
-This way I managed the events and news of the site are handled as articles and blog type ordering them chronologically services and databases are registered as pages that are not updated very often.
+To facilitate site content management, a plugin that records the different types of content was created regardless of the features of the subject if a plan is to use another.
+This way, I managed the site’s events and news as articles and blog type ordering them chronologically.
+Services and databases are registered as pages that are not updated very often.
 Each content type has custom fields facilitating their site management to non-expert users.

 The workflow used was: VScode + NPM modules + gulp.js + Sass + WordPress